Tim-Lu-cuhksz/Tim-Lu-cuhksz.github.io/_pages/about.md

 ---

 I graduated from the Chinese University of Hong Kong, Shenzhen in July 2023 and obtained a bachelor’s degree in Electronic Information Engineering (Computer Engineering stream) with First Class Honours.
-Meanwhile, I was awarded the Dean's List for two consecutive years, denoting my ability and progressive improvement.
+Meanwhile, I was awarded the Dean's List for three consecutive years.

+Starting from September 2024, I begin my journey at the University of Waterloo as a master student in Electrical and Computer Engineering.

 My Interests
 =====
-* Machine Learning
+* Reinforcement Learning
-* Data Analytics
 * Program Testing
 * Operating Systems